dhalianeza/AWARD/README.md

  * Dalia Nyiraneza

 ## Description of user
-As a user of the application I should be able to:

 * View posted projects and their details
 * Post a project to be rated/reviewed
 * Rate/ review other users' projects